Support Safe Vehicles

 Countries around the world are mandating a range of safety technologies that assist drivers including automatic emergency braking that can detect and prevent crashes with people walking and biking, intelligent speed assistance that can provide audible and visual warnings to drivers when they are going too fast and even slowly reduce the vehicles speed, blind spots warning devices that let drivers know when someone is nearby that they may not be able to see, and more.
 U.S. failure to use this proven safety technology results in thousands of lives lost and millions seriously injured each year.
 At a time when fatalities are skyrocketing on our roadways, we should be using every tool that has been proven to be effective in reducing crashes.

-Speed Limiters for Repeat OffenderS
+Speed Limiters for RECKLESS DRIVERS

 Repeat offenders are an overall small number of drivers that are disproportionately responsible for carnage on our streets.
 When someone drives drunk, they are required to put a device in their car that prevents you from doing that again.
 When you speed, repeatedly, we should use similar technology to stop that.
 FSS advocates for legislation to ensure that repeat reckless drivers are required to install an intelligent speed assistance device in their vehicle to prevent them from speeding so that they do not kill or injure someone.
 Support our FSS New York Chapter in fighting for passage of the Speed Limiters Bill for Repeat Offenders.
 Contact us if you want to introduce similar legislation in your community.